Mecistocephalidae: Description

 This family differs from all other geophilomorphs insofar as the number of segments in mecistocephalids is generally fixed within each species and the same for each sex.
 The family includes centipedes with odd numbers of leg-bearing segments ranging from as few as 41 to as many as 101.
 A majority of the species in the genus Mecistocephalus have 49 pairs of legs, a majority so large that most species in the family Mecistocephalidae have 49 leg pairs, even though only one mecistocephalid species (Proterotaiwanella sculptulata) outside the genus Mecistocephalus shares this number.

-The next most common numbers are 45 leg pairs, found in most species in the genus Tygarrup as well as in species distributed among five other genera, and 41 leg pairs, found in all species in the genera Agnostrup, Anarrup, Arrup, Nannarrup, and Partygarrupius as well as in two species of Dicellophilus; fewer mecistocephalid species have 47 leg pairs (e.g., Mecistocephalus angusticeps and M. tahitiensis) or 51 leg pairs (e.g., M. sechellarum and M. lifuensis), found only in the genus Mecistocephalus, and the other remaining numbers are even more rare (e.g., 43 leg pairs, found in Dicellophilus carniolensis).
+The next most common numbers are 45 leg pairs, found in most species in the genus Tygarrup as well as in species distributed among five other genera, and 41 leg pairs, found in all species in the genera Agnostrup, Anarrup, Arrup, Nannarrup, and Partygarrupius as well as in some species of Dicellophilus; fewer mecistocephalid species have 47 leg pairs (e.g., Mecistocephalus angusticeps and M. tahitiensis) or 51 leg pairs (e.g., M. evansi and M. lifuensis), found only in the genus Mecistocephalus, and the other remaining numbers are even more rare (e.g., 43 leg pairs, found in Dicellophilus carniolensis).

 Intraspecific variation in the number of leg-bearing segments within each sex has been recorded among the mecistocephalid species with the greatest number of legs: Mecistocephalus diversisternus, which has 57 or 59 leg pairs, M. japonicus, which has 63 or 65 leg pairs, and M. microporus, which has odd numbers of leg pairs ranging from 93 to 101.
 Other mecistocephalid species with many legs are known from samples too small to provide persuasive evidence of intraspecific invariance (e.g., M. cyclops, with 57 leg pairs in the only known specimen).
-The mecistocephalid species Krateraspis sselivanovi has 53 leg pairs without intraspecific variation, which appears to be the maximum number evidently fixed by species in the class Chilopoda.
+The mecistocephalid species Krateraspis sselivanovi has 53 leg pairs without intraspecific variation, which may be the maximum number evidently fixed by species in the class Chilopoda.

 Genera

-The family contains the following genera:
+This family includes the following genera distributed among three subfamilies: